Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Drone Safety and Interference Prevention Act

-Creates offenses of: (1) unlawful imaging of emergency response activity; (2) unlawful operation over critical infrastructure facilities; (3) unlawful operation over correctional institutions or facilities.
-Prohibits equipping drones with firearms, weaponized lasers, kinetic impact projectiles, chemical agents, or other lethal/non-lethal weapons.
-Authorizes law enforcement seizure and forfeiture of drones used in violation.
-Seized images/data must be deleted within 30 days unless relevant to criminal investigation.
+Creates offenses for: (1) unlawful imaging of emergency response activity, (2) unlawful operation over critical infrastructure facilities, (3) unlawful operation over correctional institutions or facilities.
+Prohibits equipping drones with firearms, weaponized lasers, kinetic projectiles, chemical agents, or other lethal/non-lethal weapons.
+Allows law enforcement seizure and forfeiture of drones used in violations.
+Seized images retained only if evidence of crime; other data deleted within 30 days.
 Effective January 1, 2027.

 Last action: April 17, 2026